Discover how you can help avoid your car breaking down with these top tips from WhoCanFixMyCar

-There you are, happily driving along, listening to Ed Sheeran's album for the 700th time in three days, when suddenly, a horrible clanking, snapping, clunking noise comes from some hidden dimension of your car.
+There you are, happily driving along, listening to Ed Sheeran's album for the 700th time in three days, when suddenly, a horrible clanking, snapping, clunking noise comes from somewhere underneath your car.

 ‘Oh God, what was that?’ your panicked mind shouts.

 You’ve got no choice but to pull over and assess the damage, despite the fact that you have no idea how to assess damage.

 Hands on hips, looking at the engine, shaking your head.

 Breaking down is one of the most irritating problems drivers can face, so, to help you avoid such travesty, we’re going to tell you five things which could help you prevent a breakdown.